Frequently Asked Questions

 How do I prepare for a photo shoot?

 Go to our special page: How to Prepare for a Photo Shoot.
-There are guides for everyone, and most types of shoots.
-Of course, we will consult by email, phone, or in person as needed to answer any questions you may have and and advise you.
+There are guides for everyone as well as most types of shoots.
+Of course, we will consult by email, phone, or in person as needed to answer any questions you may have and advise you.
 The most important preparation: becoming as clear as possible as to what you want the images to do.

 Can I receive my images unadjusted or unretouched?

 We do not supply unadjusted or unretouched image as we regard them as uncompleted.
 We came to the conclusion years ago that we serve our clients best by only giving them images that show them at their best.
 It will reflect back most favorably to the client (as well as to the photographer) to have exceptional images out in public, and this is only possible when they are fully completed.
 We make no exceptions.

 How much retouching do you do?

 In professional digital photography, the final decisions on lighting, color balance, and so on, are often made after the shoot from the raw digital negative in postproduction.
 Initially, this means adjusting the whole image file rather than retouching.
 We do this before we put our client's images up in an online gallery.

 After our clients choose their final images, we do more adjusting and begin the retouching process.
 Some of this is more specific lighting decisions, like adjusting lighting and color in one area of the image while moving this in another direction elsewhere in the image.
 It can also involve removing distracting details like too many wrinkles on a sleeve, harmonizing and simplifying the background, and so on.
 We also do micro adjustment of lighting on skin, eyes, teeth, and other physical features.
 There are sometimes special requirements, for instance, adding more image space on one side to make a web banner image.
 Sometimes we have to combine elements of more than one image, for instance in a group shot, to get the results required.
 All of this is included in our fee for personal and professional portraits.